JohanAanesen/CSAMS/docs/brede-Notes.md

 * information is displayed in input element for making the changes easier.

 ### Wednesday - 06/02/19
+*I overslept 45min today, but that's fine, I'm just working 45min longer :)*
+* I found a bug yesterday with adding a secondary email, that I need to fix today

 ### Thursday - 07/02/19